damies13/TestDataTable/Doc/FAQ.md

 # TestDataTable FAQ (frequently Asked Questions)

+## There's been no updates for a while is this project abandoned?

+No this project has not been abandoned, all features I intended to implement have been implemented, so it's effectively feature complete for now.

+If you have features you'd like added or find a bug please raise a feature request or bug report. otherwise I'll rerun the regression suite with each python version and will update if needed.

 ## I don't like the colour scheme you used.

 No problem, just change it to a colour scheme you like, see the [Theming](./InstallationAndConfiguration.md#theming-changing-the-colour-scheme) section in the documentation for details.